Visiting Morocco for BJJ: What to Know

 Budget Considerations

-- Budget accommodation: 150-300 MAD/night
+- Budget accommodation: 150–300 MAD/night (varies by city and season)

-- Meal at local restaurant: 40-80 MAD
+- Meal at a local restaurant: 40–80 MAD

 Note: Information in this guide is provided for reference only.
 Conditions may change - verify details with academies and local sources before your trip.